How to Build a Creative Strategy That Works (+Template)

 Estimate the cost of each resource based on market rates, quotes from vendors, or internal costs.
 It is essential to be as accurate as possible when estimating costs to ensure the budget is realistic and achievable.

-Budget Example: $500–1,000k for professional graphic design, paid to advertise, and video production.
+• Budget Example: $500–$ 1,000k for professional graphic design services, paid advertising, and video production.

 7. Timeline